 141. If at any AGM or EGM, a resolution for the winding up of the Club is passed by a majority of not less than three-fourths of the permanent members present and eligible to vote at such meeting, in person or by

 proxy, the Management Committee shall proceed to realize the property of the Club.
 After discharge of all liabilities of the Club, the balance amount shall not be paid to or distributed among the members of the Club,

 but shall be given or transferred to some other institution, as determined by the members of the Club, having objects similar to the objects of the Club.

 Sanctity of By-Laws

-forth.
-Such By-Laws shall be binding on the members in the same way as if they had been
+1. Under Club Rule 110(e) the Management Committee is empowered to make, alter and cancel all By-Laws relating to the Club.
+Such By-Laws shall be binding on the members in the same way as if that had been contained

 Opening and Closing of the Club